-Happy Valley, Yardley Wood (with information and photographs kindly provided by Barrie Geens, Colin Scrivener, and Andrew Mealey)
+Happy Valley, Yardley Wood (with information and photographs kindly provided by Barrie Geens, Colin Scrivener, Andrew Mealey, and "master brummie")

 Happy Valley is one of those phenomena which seem so unlikely in the history of Birmingham that the phrase "You couldn't make it up" seems highly appropriate.
 Here was a leisure area on a canal lasting half a century in various forms, for which there is so much affection that the name Happy Valley continues to be applied to a festival in Yardley Wood, even if that takes place some distance away from the original site.
 All sorts of things took place there, including outdoor dancing, concerts and camping.
 There was also a fairground, and rowing a boat round the corner onto the straight section of canal leading to High Bridge at School Road took you into a deep, secluded canal cutting - a veritable valley 'clothed in Nature's fullest generosity'.
 We need to remember that this part of Yardley Wood was almost completely rural until the mid-1920s.
 People used to have holiday chalets out here and nearby in Hall Green, some converted from wagons.
 Colin Scrivener has written an interesting article about Happy Valley, based on conversations with Dennis Hay, who owned a shop at Pendeen Road.
 The article was published in NarrowBoat magazine, Winter 2013/4, pages 36-7.
 The images below credited to Colin were copied from originals belonging to Mr. Hay.
 The farmers at Goodrest Farm and Peartree Farm further along towards Solihull Lodge made money from allowing their land to be used for these chalets and bungalows.
 According to Colin, there were at least a dozen of these off Yardley Wood Road at Peartree Farm.
 The 1955 O.S. map at 1:1250 reveals the names of these edifices: for example Farcrae, Edenside, Happy Go lucky, and Train Bungalow.